-- 28. Review and approve the appointment and replacement of the senior internal auditing executive.
-Consult with executive management regarding the performance evaluation and compensation of the senior internal auditing executive. - 29.
-Review the significant reports to management prepared by the internal auditing department and management's responses. - 30.
-Review with management the responsibilities, budget and staffing of the internal auditors and any recommended changes in the planned scope of the internal audit.
+- 26. Review and approve the appointment and replacement of the senior internal auditing executive. - 27.
+Review the significant reports to management prepared by the internal auditing department and management's responses. - 28.
+Review with management and the independent auditors the responsibilities, budget and staffing of the internal auditors and any recommended changes in the planned scope of the internal audit.
 The internal audit function is intended to provide management and the Audit Committee with ongoing assessments of the Company's risk management processes and system of internal control.